kenahoo/RHadoop-Wiki/Downloads.md

 * Package Dependencies
     * The 'rhdfs' package is dependent on the pakage rJava.
-    * The 'rmr' package is dependent on the packages RSJSONIO, itertools and digest
+    * The 'rmr' package is dependent on the packages RJSONIO, itertools and digest

 * Library Dependencies
     * The 'rhbase' package requires the Thrift library.
 For more information, refer to the wiki page [[rhbase]]